HEALTH DATA 2030

 Finland is a pioneer in the use of health data in the EU.
 One objective of the project is to ensure that Finnish companies benefit from digitalisation developments and the data economy and that we can seize the opportunities of the growing EU internal market.

-First, the focus is on creating a snapshot with stakeholders, through interviews, workshops and surveys.
-We want to promote the use of health data with ambition in Finland.
-Building on the snapshot, we will launch trial projects to drive change.
-We are also going to create a long-term strategy that challenges our society to reform.
+First, the focus was on creating a snapshot with stakeholders, through interviews, workshops and surveys.
+We wanted to promote the use of health data with ambition in Finland.
+Building on the snapshot, we will launched trial projects to drive change.
+We also created a long-term vision that challenges our society to reform.

 Finland is part of the EU common market.
 However, we will not be able to take full advantage of the benefits of the data economy if the EU is not competitive.
 We are co-ordinating the EU’s Joint Action Towards the European Health Data Space (TEHDAS) to create common rules for the secondary use of health data.

-By being involved at the heart of development, we make a favourable contribution to the rules and boost the competitiveness of Finnish companies as the predictability of the operating environment increases.
+By being involved at the heart of development, we made a favourable contribution to the rules and boosted the competitiveness of Finnish companies.

 In the development of digitalisation and the data economy, we must ensure that individual rights are fulfilled and people become empowered to use their own data.